Rabbi Arye Sufrin

 Mr. Rick St. Laurent

-Richard St. Laurent is the Principal of General Studies.
-Mr. St. Laurent was born and raised in Berlin, New Hampshire, a small paper mill town in the White Mountains.
+Richard St. Laurent was born and raised in Berlin, New Hampshire, a small paper mill town in the White Mountains.
 Some of his fondest memories are of school days taught in both French and English, as the population was 80% French-Canadian heritage.
-Mr. St. Laurent attended an all boys boarding high in Enfield, New Hampshire where he developed an appreciation for the outdoors and teaching.
+Mr. St. Laurent attended an all-boys boarding high in Enfield, New Hampshire where he developed an appreciation for the outdoors and teaching.
 He earned his B.A. in French and psychology and later an M.S.
 Ed. in School Administration at Indiana University.
 Mr. St. Laurent began his teaching career in public high school and soon joined the faculty of the Canterbury School in Fort Wayne, Indiana where he taught French, religion and life skills.
 He was also named the school’s first Middle School Director.
 Mr. St. Laurent’s next stop was in the Bluegrass State as Middle School Director at the Sayre School in Lexington, Kentucky.

 Mr. St. Laurent moved to southern California to become Assistant Head of School at Rolling Hills Prep where he developed the school’s outdoor education program.
 He later became head of school in Iowa and worked in independent school accreditation.
 Most recently, Mr. St. Laurent traveled to Shenyang, Liaoning, China to advise a group looking to establish an American high school for Chinese nationals.
 Mr. St. Laurent lives in Redondo Beach with his wife Marcia, who has worked in development and marketing in independent schools.
 They are blessed with two daughters, Sara, a learning specialist for an independent school in New Orleans and Kate, a manager and buyer for a women’s boutique in Manhattan Beach.

 Rabbi Shimon Abramczik